indeterminateoutcomesstudios/Truth-Servitor/README.md

 Place your Wolfram|Alpha API token into an external file called "wolfram_app_id."
 Wolfram|Alpha API tokens may be acquired from [here](http://developer.wolframalpha.com/portal/myapps/index.html) after creating a Wolfram|Alpha ID and creating a new application.

+Place your OpenWeatherMap API token into an external file called "owm_key."
+OpenWeatherMap tokens may be aquired from [here](http://openweathermap.org/).

 Lauch from within directory: `python fortune.py`.